 Don't drive off the lane / pads until directed to do so.

 Leave the area the way you found it.
 If gates are open- leave them open, if closed- close them behind you.
 Pick up after yourself.
-We have garbage cans at our main gate, feel free to toss in a few bags and make sure a lid is on tight afterwards.

 Please do not come "up the hill on the blacktop section of the driveway", the dogs are not used to strangers at the buildings and there is no where to turn around at the top.